vero57/verbank-mobile/README.md

 - [Flutter](https://flutter.dev/)
 - [BLoC](https://bloclibrary.dev/#/)

-Thank you for checking out the Money Report project!
+Thank you for checking out the Verbank project!
 We hope you find it useful and easy to use.